dry-rb/dry-rb.org/source/gems/dry-types/including-types.html.md

 name: dry-types
 ---

-To include all built-in types in your own namespace simply do:
+To include all built-in types in a own namespace simply do:

 ``` ruby
 module Types